Social Support & Mental Health: An Informative Guide to Building Stronger Connections

 How does social support affect mental health?

-What are common examples of social support?
+What are examples of social support?

-Can online communities provide meaningful social support?
+Can online communities provide support?

-Why is social connection important for wellbeing?
+Why is social connection important?

 Conclusion